Baked Alaska (influencer)

 Prior to his 2016 transformation into an alt-right activist, Gionet was initially a rapper and Internet prankster.
 He later worked as a commentator for BuzzFeed, where he supported libertarian and progressive political positions and marched in support of Black Lives Matter.
 In 2016, Gionet turned to the politics of Donald Trump and the alt-right in what he described as a rejection of "political correctness".
-By 2017, Gionet's political views had radicalized; that year, he began to use his social media platform and Internet activism to promote racist and antisemitic ideologies.
+By 2017, Gionet's political views had radicalized; that year, he began to use his social media platform and Internet activism to promote racist and antisemitic ideologies, which included sharing neo-Nazi content on social media.
 He also played a role in the 2017 white supremacist Unite the Right rally in Charlottesville, Virginia.

-At the beginning of 2019, Gionet claimed to have abandoned the alt-right and released videos in which he denounced the alt-right and meme culture as sources of terrorism and violence.
+At the beginning of 2019, Gionet claimed to have changed his views and released videos in which he denounced the alt-right and meme culture as sources of terrorism and violence.
 As part of an attempt to rebrand himself, he gave a series of interviews condemning the alt-right and expressed plans to establish a non-profit organization in order to teach anti-racism to white supremacists.
-However, in November of the same year, Gionet reverted to his earlier politics, professing far-right ideology and collaborating with the white nationalist Groyper movement.
+In November 2019, Gionet reverted to his earlier politics, professing far-right ideology and collaborating with the white nationalist Groyper movement.
 He then began to earn notoriety for his livestreams, in which he would antagonize or harass bystanders, resulting in an assault charge in December 2020.